-Introd uction from Mandy Priestley 3
+Introd uction 3

-1. The Ime Phase 2 programme for 2021-225
+1. The IME Phase 2 programme for 2022-235

-2. Roles in Training 7
+2. Roles in Training

-The role of the IME Phase 2 Officer The Role of the Assistant IME Phase 2 Officer (AIME Officer)

-The Role of the Supervisor in a dual track cursor.

-The Role of the Supervisor in a dual track curacy Relationship of the Training Incumbent and the supervisor in a dual track curacy

-The role of the Parish in Training

-The role of Curate in Training
+The role of the Training Team Leader The Role of the Assistant IME Phase 2 Officer (AIME Officer) The role of the Training Incumbent The Role of the Supervisor in a dual track curacy The role of the Parish in Training The role of Curate in Training

-3. Framework for Curacy
+3. Framework for Curacy 12

-The Core Components

-The Qualities

-Key Skill and Competencies

-Placements during Curacy
+The Core Components The Qualities Key Skill and Competencies Placements during Curacy

-IME programme 2020/2021

 4. The First Three Months

 Routines and processes

 5. The Supervision Process

 Supervision - the basics of what, how when

-6. Assessment of Curacy
+6. Assessment of Curacy 22

-Assessment during Curacy Curacy Assessment Timetable Guidance for Incumbents' Reports Guidance for Curates' Reports Structure of Report
+Assessment during Curacy Curacy Assessment Timetable: Full & Part time Ministry Curacy Assessment Timetable: Self Supporting Ministry Guidance for Incumbents' Reports Guidance for Curates' Reports Structure of Report